MillenniumMachines/MillenniumOS/GCODE.md

 ##### `G501.1` - BOSS - EXECUTE

-Calculates the center of a boss and its' radius, by running 3 probes inwards towards the operator-chosen center of the bore.
+Calculates the center of a boss and its radius, by running 3 probes inwards towards the operator-chosen center of the bore.
 The overtravel is subtracted from the radius of the boss to identify the target location of each probe, and the clearance is added to the radius of the boss to identify the starting locations.

 #### `G6502` - RECTANGLE POCKET